ejkreboot/svelteauth/README.md

 # Auth example with sveltekit

+## No warranty expressed or implied

+This code is provided for educational purposes only.
+The lesson embedded in this code may very well be "this is how not to do things."
+I make no assertions about the security of this code.
+I have made reasonable effort to follow best practices, but I am not a security expert, and make no claims that there are no backdoors or loopholes in this code creating vulnerabilities.
+Use at your own risk.

+Likely this code is just fine as a starting point for protecting low value assets like an online course or such.
+Using this code to protect high value assets (financial data, personal info, etc.) without expert scrutiny and assistance would be just crazy.

+## Summary

 This is a self contained svletekit web site with public and protected routes combined with session token based user authentication.
 There are [other](https://joyofcode.xyz/sveltekit-authentication-using-cookies) [examples](https://blog.logrocket.com/authentication-svelte-using-cookies/) on the web, which are excellent.
 But each seemed to leave out one or more details that made this topic challenging for my pea sized intellect.
 So I rolled my own example here mainly for self education